ccancellieri/fauxmo-gpio-plugin/README.md

 lookup.

-Because SchedulerPlugin is itself a Fauxmo plugin instance, the schedule itself can be controlled via Alexa.
+Because SchedulerPlugin is itself a Fauxmo plugin instance, the schedule can be controlled via Alexa independent of the plugin being scheduled.
 So, for instance, you might have a FauxmoGPIOPlugin named "Living Room Light", which controls a lamp in your living room.
 Then to control this device, you can have a SchedulerPlugin named "Living Room Light Schedule".
 You can